 Green Beans with Bacon

-Old-Fashioned Green Beans with Bacon and Brown Sugar — 💚😋 These green beans are made extra delish with brown sugar, onions, garlic, and plenty of bacon!
-Eating your veggies has never been this EASY or tasty, and even the pickiest eaters will gobble them up!
-Perfect for busy weeknights or as a great holiday side dish for Thanksgiving or Christmas!
+💚😋🥓 Old-Fashioned Green Beans with Bacon and Brown Sugar make eating your veggies easy and tasty.
+Even the pickiest eaters will gobble them up!
+Made with brown sugar, onions, garlic, and plenty of bacon, they’re perfect for busy weeknights or to serve as a holiday side dish for Thanksgiving or Christmas!

 How do you convince picky eaters to eat their green beans?
 Serve them with lots of bacon, of course!
 This easy vegetable side dish recipe definitely has the picky eater stamp of approval.